 A Streamlined Path to a Pristine Entity

-Unlike traditional short-sales which are a cumbersome center of cost, time and risk, the Article 9 strategic short sale is directed toward negotiation with a single creditor.
+Unlike traditional short-sales which are a cumbersome center of cost, time and risk, the Article 9 strategic short sale is directed toward negotiation with only a single creditor.
 It is fast and frictionless because it returns the first position creditor’s appraised asset valuation quickly.

 After a 10-day notice period to subordinate creditors, business assets transfer free and clear of all UCC filings and encumbrances into the purchasing entity.